Is Sherlock a Good Investment?

 Risk Context

-Sherlock carries a risk grade of B- (35/100), classified as moderate risk — some novel mechanisms, generally well-understood.
+Sherlock carries a risk grade of C+ (37/100), classified as elevated risk — multiple novel mechanisms and notable interaction risks.
 While no critical-severity interactions were identified, 2 high-severity interactions warrant attention.
 The primary risk factor is: Under-collateralized insurance model: staking pool reserves ($60M) can be overwhelmed by correlated exploit events across multiple covered protocols, forcing staker principal slashing

 Read our full safety analysis →